-In planning and performing our audit of the financial statements, we considered the Council's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Council's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the Council's internal control.
+In planning and performing our audit of the financial statements, we considered UH's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of UH's internal control.
+Accordingly, we do not express an opinion on the effectiveness of UH's internal control.